jwhalen-star/My-Programming-Exercises/Selection Sort/README.md

 Welcome to my selection sort folder.
-A selection sort is a type of sorting algorithm that starts with the first element in a list as the current position, and swaps this element with the smallest or largest element in the list before moving on to the next element.
+A selection sort is a type of sorting algorithm that compares the current element in a list to the rest of the elements in a list, and swaps them if a smaller/larger value is found.
-All elements to the left of the current element are considered sorted and ignored.
-The algorithm scans the remaining unsorted portion of the list to find the next element to place.
-This process continues until the entire list is sorted.
+As the list is sorted, the sorted portion on the left grows larger, while the portion left to be sorted on the right becomes smaller, until the entire list is sorted.
+While sorting, the portion of the list that is already sorted is ignored.
 Useful when memory is extremely limited, and when the list is small and performance isn't critical.